davidrama/k8s-rook-setup/README.md

 ## Hardware setup

-We will use 7 bare-metal hosts boostrapped from MAAS on Ubuntu 16.04LTS
+We will use 7 bare-metal hosts boostrapped from MAAS on Ubuntu 16.04LTS\
+**All nodes have their storage HDD mounted on /opt partition**

 ### Master nodes: